ArnaudRinquin/local_modules_poc/README.md

 npm start
 ```

+_Note: if you run npm 3+, you need to remove the `preinstall` script in package.json

 _Note: This apps does nothing useful, it'll just print a useless array._

 ## Writing new sub modules